IKATS/ikats.github.io/concepts.md

 ------
 A table can be useful to present information such as statistics or other results computed from the datasets.
 A table in IKATS looks like any table  used in databases or in any Excel, with rows and columns.
 Rows and columns may have a header giving labels of these rows / columns.
 According to the data included in the table, the user may interact with it.
-For instance, if a cell / row contains information concerning a unique timeseries, a simple click on this cell / line will open the visualization tool for this timeseries.
+For instance, if a cell / row contains information concerning a unique timeseries, a simple click on this cell / line will open the visualisation tool for this timeseries.

 DS_name